ppryanichek/100-days-of-code/log.md

 Alas, today I failed to output tasks from a file.

+### Day 22: November 4, Monday

+**Today`s Progress**: Made a CLI task tracker!
+Not without the help of the internet and peeking at other people's solutions 😔.

+Took a long time with json (couldn't read json file because of extra comma in line appending).

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)